1. INFORMATION FOR INQUIRERS

 7. CEREMONIAL AND INNER ENERGIES

-Freemasonry is magic—in one sense.
-What we call magic is, in fact, science we do not yet understand.
-Television transmission or the World Wide Web would have been the most profound magic to people three hundred years ago because they would not have understood the principles involved.
-Similarly, many people today do not understand the principles involved in certain natural forces, whose effects they call “magic.”
+From one point of view, Freemasonry may be considered as a mystery.
+What we call a mystery is, in fact, science we do not yet understand.
+Television transmission or the World Wide Web would have been the most profound mystery to people three hundred years ago because they would not have understood the principles involved.
+Similarly, many people today do not understand the principles involved in certain natural forces, whose effects they call a mystery or beyond belief.

-Masonic ritual is magic in that sense.
+Masonic ritual is mystical in that sense.
 It is the control and use, through ceremonial procedures, of higher energies for the benefit of humanity through the alleviation of the world’s suffering and illusion (thus bringing order out of chaos).
-The Very Ills.
-Bro.
-Edith F. Armour 33° has said:

-Freemasonry is also a flowering of group consciousness and group interaction, which are the solutions for today’s problems of humankind.
+Freemasonry is also a flowering of group consciousness and group interaction.
 Our human problems of selfishness, greed, prejudice, and violence can be cured only by a realization that we are all related to one another and are a single life energy in many different forms.
 That realization will come from new spiritual energies guiding the evolution of humanity.
-Group consciousness and interaction are now exercised in every sphere of human endeavor, from education to politics, as our focus shifts from one individual to all of us sharing equally—a fundamental principle of Freemasonry.
+Group consciousness and interaction can be exercised in every sphere of human endeavor.
+The focus shifts from one individual to all of us sharing equally—a fundamental principle of Freemasonry.

 in a Co‑Masonic lodge.
 In a well functioning Lodge, harmony of purpose and